beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 1.0.0 ( 2021-10-26 ) =
+* Assistant Pro is here!
+You can now organize your templates, images, svg artwork and colors into libraries that you can then access from all your WordPress sites.

 = 0.7.1 ( 2021-10-19 ) =
 * Fixed caching issues when updating the plugin to a new version.